I'm a member

-Sacroccoccygeal teratoma (SCT) is both a neoplasm with the power of autonomous growth and a malformation made up of multiple tissues foreign to the region of origin and lacking organ specificity.
+Sacroccoccygeal teratoma (SCT) is both a neoplasm with autonomous growth and a malformation made up of multiple tissues foreign to the region of origin and lacking organ specificity.
 It is the most common tumor of the newborn and generally carries a good prognosis in infants born at term.
 However, in utero fetal mortality approaches 100% with large or vascular tumors, which may become larger than the rest of the fetus.
 In this small subset, SCT is associated with fetal hydrops, which is related to high output heart failure secondary to arteriovenous shunting.
 In some cases, mothers of fetuses with hydrops can develop mirror syndrome.

 Myelomeningocele is a neural tube defect in which the spinal cord forms abnormally and is left open, exposing the meninges and neural tube to the intrauterine environment.
 Myelomeningocele is the most common cause of spina bifida, and depending on the location results in varying degrees of neurologic impairment to the legs and bowel and bladder function, brain malformation (i.e., hindbrain herniation), cognitive impairment, and disorders of cerebrospinal fluid circulation, i.e., hydrocephalus requiring placement of a ventriculoperitoneal shunt.
 Traditional treatment consists of surgical repair after term delivery, primarily to prevent infection and further neurologic dysfunction.
 Fetal surgical repair to cover the exposed spinal canal has been proposed as a means of preventing the deleterious exposure to the intrauterine environment with the hope of improving neurologic function and decreasing the incidence of other problems related to the condition.